Marriage Under Grace

 That’s when the confusing battle with temptation began.

 Inward tumultuous urges conflicted with God’s clear design for sex in creation.
 Getting to know the Lord, as I silently relied on Him, was my only solace.
 I dispelled the lies, filtering them one by one through earnest prayer.
 I didn’t know much specific scripture, but I knew God’s character.
-I didn’t read the word on my own.
-Sermons were crucial, spoon-feeding me the word 3 times a week at school.
+I didn’t read the Bible on my own.
+Sermons were crucial, spoon-feeding me the Word 3 times a week at school.
 Truly Jesus carried me.

 Through it all, He only drew me closer, helping me yield to Him.
 The struggle was real.
 I didn’t understand the power of Christ within me, feeling I had to ‘fix’ myself.
 My knee-jerk reaction was to dive into promiscuity with boys.
-Trying to retrain my desires, I also plastered my bedroom walls with male celebrities.
+Trying to restrain my desires, I also plastered my bedroom walls with male celebrities.
 I felt I had to prove to the devil I wasn’t gay.

 I leaned into the Lord as I pleaded with Him to heal me of these temptations.
 I stuffed those urges down deep.
 My new heart wanted to please the Lord.
-Despite the temptations remaining, the Lord freely gave me dynamite self-control.
+(Ezekiel 36:26) Despite the temptations remaining, the Lord freely gave me dynamite self-control.
 It sounds too simple, but this gift of the Spirit kept me from stumbling.

-Self efforts continued with full velocity toward the idea to hide in a monogamous marriage.
+Self efforts continued with full velocity toward the craving to hide in a monogamous marriage.
 My desperate attempts to find the perfect husband failed.
 Brought to breaking point at the end of high school, I heeded control again to Jesus.
 Within a year the Lord brought me a best-friends-first soulmate.
 We married 3 years later.

 Extreme walls of painful shame barred me in secrecy for 13years of our marriage.
 During which time a lie, that my husband wouldn’t love me if he knew, held me captive.
 I was accustomed to hiding my problem since early childhood.
 What did it matter if I concealed something that happened before we met?
 Yet, my past condemned me.
 I was in chains to an image of my ‘old self’, yet my husband knew the new me.
 Over the years the Lord equipped my husband with extreme patience and benevolent love.
 He fought his own battles speculating the subtlety of my emotional disconnect.